Axiom A versus Newhouse phenomena for Benedicks-Carleson toy models: Introduction

-In the present paper, we consider a special set of maps acting on a two dimensional rectangle.
-For this special type of systems, we show that, if one deals in $C^2-$topology, there are open set of diffeomorphisms which are not hyperbolic, while in the $C^1-$topology, the Axiom A property is open and dense.
+In the present paper, we consider a special set of maps acting on a two dimensional rectangle, firstly introduced by Benedicks and Carleson as a \emph{toy model} for the so-called \emph{H\'enon maps}.
+For this special type of systems, we show that, if one deals with $C^2-$topology, there are non-empty open sets of diffeomorphisms which are not hyperbolic, while in the $C^1-$topology, the Axiom A property is open and dense.